stackrev/articles/k8s_firststeps/readme.md

 helloworld-deploy-6b845f4659-sc5st   1/1     Running   0          17m   172.17.0.4   minikube   <none>           <none>
 ```

-To truly test the loadbalancer and K8S self healing capabilities, try to delete the current hosted node using the command: `kubectl delete pods [NODE-NAME]` - you will need to replace the name with the ones in the name column of the results from ` kubectl get pods -o wide`.
+To truly test the loadbalancer and K8S' self healing capabilities, try to **delete the current hosted** node using the command: `kubectl delete pods [NODE-NAME]` - you will need to replace the name with the ones in the *name column* from the results printed in ` kubectl get pods -o wide`.

 Everytime you delete a node, you can follow its status with the command: `kubectl get rs -o wide` which should show this:

 ```bash
 NAME                           DESIRED   CURRENT   READY   AGE   CONTAINERS   IMAGES         SELECTOR